PatrickJYKang/problem_generator/README.md

 - **Frontend**: HTML, CSS, JavaScript with CodeMirror for the code editor
 - **Backend**: Flask (Python) for serving content and handling API requests
-- **Problem Generation**: Uses an external API to generate problems based on the syllabus
+- **Problem Generation**: Uses OpenAI models in Dify to generate problems based on the syllabus

 ## Attribution